25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

   - With manual approval where needed
 - To be a proper AWS developer... we need to learn AWS CICD

-- This section is all about automating the deployment we've done so far while adding increased safety.
+- This section is all about automating the deployment we've done so far while adding increased safety
 - It correspond to a whole part of the AWS Certification
 - We'll learn about
   - AWS CodeCommit: storing our code